St. John Fisher College welcomes qualified transfer applicants from other regionally accredited two- and four-year institutions.

 - Transfer students who have completed fewer than 24 hours of college credit are required to submit an official high school transcript and SAT/ACT scores.

 - Every entering student is required to provide an acceptable health history as well as a record of current immunizations.
-These documents must be presented to the Health & Wellness Center prior to the start of the semester.
+These documents must be presented to the Health and Wellness Center prior to the start of the semester.
 Please see Immunization Requirements.

 Transfer candidates must have a cumulative GPA of at least 2.00 (4.00 scale) in order to be considered for admission, for some departments, a higher GPA may be required.
 Exceptions will be reviewed on an individual basis.
 Students transferring to St. John Fisher College from colleges operating under the quarter system will have their credits evaluated by taking two-thirds of the total number of acceptable hours taken at the other college(s).
 For example, if a student takes and passes 60 acceptable quarter hours at another college, a total of 40 hours will be transferred to Fisher’s semester-hour system.